ralatsdc/springbok-static-site/syna-site/content/_index/adjectives/interdisciplinary.md

 +++
-title = "Nimble"
+title = "Interdisciplinary"
-subtitle = "Springbok easily navigates new technologies and is responsive to change" weight = 1
+subtitle = "Springbok is well versed in a multitude of fields" weight = 2

 [asset]
-  image = "mit-ll-01.jpg"
+  image = "interdisciplinary-pixel.png"
 +++